 Salmon fished along the west coast of Greenland mainly originate from European and North American stocks.
 The salmon stock in the Kapisillit River is so small that its contribution to the salmon fishery along the coast of Greenland is insignificant.
-The fishery on the salmon stock in the Kapisillit River is not included in the management plan or in the quota for the mixed stock fishery off of the coast of Greenland.

-3 ICES Working Group on North Atlantic Salmon - WGNAS.
+&lt;sup>3 ICES Working Group on North Atlantic Salmon - WGNAS.

-The fishery in Greenland and the Faroe Islands is a so-called mixed stock fishery, in which a large number of stocks originating from different river and streams from various countries are fished in the ocean.
+The fishery in Greenland and the Faroe Islands is a so-called mixed stock fishery, in which a large number of different river and stream stocks are fished at the same time.
 Samples are collected each year from the Greenlandic salmon fishery in order to determine which regions and stocks are impacted by the fishing in Greenland.
-DNA samples and catch quantities are used to determine the proportion of catches originating from different regions.
+DNA samples and catch quantities are used to divide the catches into shares from different regions.
 ICES estimated in 2020, on the basis of the West Greenland sampling programme, that 72% of the salmon migrating to Greenland originated from North American rivers and 28% from European rivers, primarily in Ireland and Great Britain.
-The catch data, including the identified region, are then combined with counts of returning salmon in the various regions.
+The catch data and the breakdown of the catches are then combined with counts of returning salmon in the various regions.
 Data from the fishery and the number of returning salmon (published in an annual "Framework of Indicators" report to NASCO) are collected in a mathematical model in which the number of salmon before the fishery is estimated.
-The model also accounts for the natural mortality at sea and during the homing migration.
-The final model result is an estimate of the impact of fishing on salmon stocks on the individual salmon stocks.
+Taking into account natural mortality, the impact of fishing on salmon stocks is then estimated.

 Atlantic salmon have the characteristics of short-lived fish stocks.
 The adult part of the stock is highly sensitive to fluctuations in recruitment, because the adult spawning population consists only of a few cohorts.
-In the same way, the part of the stock that can be exploited at sea is also dependent on fluctuations in incoming cohorts.
-For these sensitive species, the ICES Maximum Sustainable Yield (MSY) approach seeks to achieve a sufficient spawning biomass (MSY Bescapement) to ensure a low risk of adversely impacting recruitment.
+In the same way, the fishable part of the stock is also dependent on fluctuations in incoming cohorts.
+For such species, the ICES Maximum Sustainable Yield (MSY) approach seeks to achieve a sufficient spawning biomass (MSY Bescapement) to ensure a low risk of adversely impacting recruitment.
 For salmon, this approach has given rise to management targets for individual rivers (river-specific conservation limits) in the number of returning salmon.
-Since many salmon rivers do not have set management targets, and as it is not possible to monitor all stocks at the same time, indicator rivers with fixed reference points (conservation limits in the number of returning salmon) are used to monitor the salmon stocks, and the count results are collected in an annual report (see "Framework of indicators").

-In relation to the advice for fishing for salmon in Greenland, which consists of mixtures of hundreds of stocks, NASCO has adopted a risk level of 75% probability of simultaneously achieving the management objectives in six NAC areas (Labrador, Quebec, Newfoundland, Gulf of St. Lawrence, Scotia Fundy and the US) as well as the southern part of the European management region (S-NEAC).
+Since many salmon rivers do not have set management targets, and as it is not possible to monitor all stocks at the same time, indicator rivers with fixed reference points (conservation limits in the number of returning salmon) are used to monitor the salmon stocks, and the count results are collected in an annual report to NAC and NEAC (see "Framework of indicators").
+In relation to the advice for fishing for salmon in West Greenland, which consists of mixtures of hundreds of stocks, NASCO has adopted a risk level of 75% probability of simultaneously achieving the management objectives in six NAC areas (Labrador, Quebec, Newfoundland, Gulf of St. Lawrence, Scotia Fundy and the US) as well as the southern part of the European management region (S-NEAC).